riyadahal/mEC_PING/README.md

 ```
 where that property is any of the ones defined in `spatialModel/cfg.py`.
 That will create automatically all possible combination of values between all the params (be careful since the number of combinations grows exponentially).
 See for example the function `runDifferentReversalPot()`

-> ⚠️ Note: Batch simulations have not been fully tested yet.
+> Note: Batch simulations have been fully tested for src/Ant_Batch.py.
+They have not been tested for the spatial model yet.

 ## Model Description